 Contact Vilkhov Law Today

 If you have been charged with sexual assault, it is essential to seek legal counsel immediately.
 The highly-experienced and skilled legal team at Vilkhov Law will protect your rights and position you for the most favourable outcome possible.
 Having a conviction for any type of sex crime on your criminal record can literally ruin your life, negatively impacting your ability to get a job or housing for a lifetime.
 Now is not the time to cut corners or work with just any lawyer.
-Our criminal defence team has successfully defended countless clients against sexual assault charges, and we understand the sensitive nature of these cases.
+Our criminal defence team has successfully defended countless clients against sexual assault and child pornography charges, and we understand the sensitive nature of these cases.
 We are not here to judge.
 We will work tirelessly to protect your rights, reputation, and freedom.
 Contact Vilkhov Law today for a free and confidential consultation about your case.